-This year marks the 100th anniversary of the November 11, 1918 Armistice which brought an end to the fighting of the First World War.
+In 2018, the 100th anniversary of the November 11, 1918 Armistice which brought an end to the fighting of the First World War was observed.
 During the four years of war, many people from Vancouver stepped forward to serve, from all communities and walks of life, including not only those with strong connections to Europe but also Chinese Canadians, Japanese Canadians and members of local First Nations.
 The devastating losses were felt by all.

 The observance of a special time of remembrance began in 1919 in Commonwealth countries including Canada.
 As the Armistice took effect at the eleventh hour of the eleventh day of the eleventh month, acts of remembrance occur at this time each year in many countries across the globe.